jbuncle/pigeon-proxy-server/README.md

 The recommended way to run the server is to use the included bash script to run it in a Docker container.
 To do this, run `./local-dev build-run`.

+As this project uses GitHub Packages you will need to define the `GITHUB_TOKEN` variable with a `read:packages` personal access token from GitHub.

 ### Development

 To run the server natively on your development machine, you'll need to have `libModSecurity` installed.
 On Ubuntu, you can install it with `sudo apt-get install libmodsecurity-dev`.